alberto-lazari/computer-science/real-time-systems/notes.md

 <!-- TODO: complete -->
 System ceiling $\pi_s(t) = \begin{cases}
-    \Omega & if no resource is used
+    \Omega & \text{if no resource is used}
 \end{cases}$

 Combining priority and system ceiling, if a task is able to preempt it can acquire resources without any harm

+## Ceiling Priority Protocol (CPP)
+Task acquires the resource ceiling priority when using it.
+Lockfiles are not even necessary, becuase it can't happen that a taks that uses a resource gets preempted by another one that uses it (not even the highest proirity, because it has the same priority)